rootmelo92118/rootmelo92118/README.md

 - One of the mantainer of [v2fly/domain-list-community](https://github.com/v2fly/domain-list-community) .

 ### Goal
-- Using v2ray-core(xray-core) to build a network restriction system.
+- Using v2ray-core(xray-core) to build a network filtering system.
 -----------

 北山硝子